pkriens/pkriens.github.io/webattack.md

 		//all disj b1, b2 : Browser | b1.userid = b2.userid => b1.password != b2.password
 	}
 ```
+Uncomment the previous fact and the run the EveBuying command again.
+This gives the following output

 	┌──────────┬───────┬──────┬──────┬─────────────┬─────┬──────────────┬──────┬─────────┐
 	│this/State│browser│action│bought│cookies      │stock│cart          │token │nextToken│
 	├──────────┼───────┼──────┼──────┼─────────────┼─────┼──────────────┼──────┼─────────┤